 Bio

-Materials from exploded stars, dinosaur bones, Woolly Mammoth fur, 2,000-year-old Roman coins, and bullets from the American Civil War find a home in mixed media sculptures by Jorge Cainas, alongside commonplace items, spices, and dried flowers.
-Artist Jorge Cainas bound them together using materials like concrete, resin, electrical wire, and refrigeration tubing.
+Meteorites from outer space, dinosaur bones, Woolly Mammoth fur, 2,000-year-old Roman coins, and bullets from the American Civil War find a home in mixed media sculptures by Jorge Cainas.
+Alongside these rare and unusual materials, there are commonplace items, spices, dried flowers, preserved insects, magazine clippings, and other artifacts of daily contemporary life.
+Artist Jorge Cainas bound them together using materials like concrete, resin, electrical wire, ceramics, glass, clay, and refrigeration tubing.

-Jorge Cainas was born in 1993, in Tampa, Florida.
-His father, Jorge, was an immigrant from Cuba that started his own business before passing in 2004.
+Jorge Cainas was born in 1993 in Tampa, Florida.
+His father, Jorge, was an immigrant from Cuba who started his own business before passing in 2004.
 His mother, Jennifer, raised him and his two sisters while working multiple jobs.
-Eventually she became a professor with a doctorate degree.
+Eventually, she became a professor with a doctorate.
 The work ethic of his mother and father, the fragility of life, and the preciousness of time are all major driving forces in his creative output.

-Many of themes repeated in his work are related to science, nature, and the human experience.
-The intentional use and orientation of materials along with the titles express his meaning.
+Many of the themes repeated in his work are related to science, nature, and the human experience.
+The intentional use and orientation of materials, along with the titles, express his meaning.

 Artist Statement